BlogEmployee Communication Best Practices

 Intranet Platforms

 Intranet platforms are a powerful tool for internal communication, providing a centralized, accessible space for employees to access important company information, news, and resources.
-Intranet can help improve collaboration, streamline communication, and keep employees informed and engaged.
+Using an intranet platform can help improve collaboration, streamline communication, and keep employees informed and engaged.
 This can make them an essential component of any internal communications strategy.

 Some popular intranet platforms include Jive, Microsoft SharePoint, and Workplace.
-When selecting an intranet platform, consider factors like business goals, strategic vision, hosting options, features and functionality, scalability, data storage, budget, user experience, integration capabilities, and support and training.
+When selecting an intranet platform, consider the full range of factors.
+These include business goals, strategic vision, hosting options, features and functionality, scalability, data storage, budget, user experience, integration capabilities, and support and training.

 Team Communication Apps